Literacy in the United States: 21st century

 In 2019, the National Center for Educational Statistics reported that 4.1% of US adults had literacy abilities below level 1, defined as "unable to successfully determine the meaning of sentences, read relatively short texts to locate a single piece of information, or complete simple forms", and could be classified as functionally illiterate.

 The COVID-19 pandemic necessitated school closures which had a negative impact on child literacy in America.
-More than one million eligible children did not enroll in kindergarten for the 2021-2022 school year in the U.S.
+More than one million eligible children did not enroll in kindergarten for the 2021–2022 school year in the U.S.

-Defining adult literacy
+Literacy rates

+Definitions

 The simplest definition of literacy in a nation is the percent of people age 15 or older who can read and write, which is used to rank nations.
-More-complex definitions, involving the kind of reading needed for occupations or tasks in daily life, are termed functional literacy, prose literacy, document literacy and quantitative literacy.
-These more-complex definitions of literacy are useful to educators, and are used by the Department of Education.
+More complex definitions, involving the kind of reading needed for occupations or tasks in daily life, are termed functional literacy, prose literacy, document literacy and quantitative literacy.
+These more complex definitions of literacy are useful to educators, and are used by the Department of Education.